tango-controls/rfc/2/README.md

 The Device MAY not execute (block) the Attribute or Pipe read or write operation or the command execution code for individual States.
 In such a case the Device object SHALL respond with throwing a `DevFailed` exception.
-The way how a Device object responds to the above calls define a Device State Machine.
+The way how a Device object responds to the above calls define a State Machine.

-**NOTE**: Current implementation allows a Device object to block the operations irrespectively to the Device's State attribute value.
+* A Device MAY use a Stat Machine.

 ### Reserved Device Names